Most Vitamin D Is Not Vegan-Friendly

 Vegan Vitamin D3 Supplements

-The good news is that vegan vitamin D3 derived from algae is available from a number of reputable supplement companies.
+The good news is that the best vegan vitamin D3 derived from algae is available from a number of reputable supplement companies.
 For example, Doctor’s Best and Country Life.
 A google search for “vegan vitamin D3” will bring up these and other retail options.
 The bad news is that these supplements tend to cost quite a bit more than standard lanolin-derived products.

 For instance, at Vitacost.com, you’ll see that the suggested retail price for 30 softgels of 5000 IU of vegan vitamin D3 is $20.59.
 In comparison, 60 softgels – twice as many – of the same level of lanolin-derived vitamin D3 has a suggested price of $11.99.
 Per softgel, the suggested price for vegan D3 is 69 cents, versus a mere 20 cents for lanolin-derived D3.
 That’s a four-fold increase in price.

 So what’s a vegan to do?
 Is it worth spending the extra money for plant-based vitamin D3 supplements much of the year?
 Only you can make that decision, based on your pocketbook and your conscience.